-My name is Ryan Richter and I am a transportation planner for Metra, the commuter rail agency in Chicago.
+My name is Ryan Richter and I am a transportation planner with Metra, the commuter rail agency in Chicago.
 My work primarily lies within the long-range planning realm of transportation planning with specific work done on corridor studies, transit-oriented development planning, and spatial analysis.
 The opinions on this blog are strictly my own.

 Transport Nexus was developed out of a few questions that I have asked myself ever since I was a child, moving from my childhood home on the northwest side of Chicago to the far northern suburbs as a teenager: why do the suburbs feel less free?
 As in, why could I no longer ride a bike to visit all of my friends?
 Why could I not walk to school?
 Why could I not do anything without a car?
-As I have learned over the years, through both anecdotal personal experience and my academic and professional knowledge, the built environment, codified through land use zoning and transportation have a symbiotic relationship.
+As I have learned over the years, through both anecdotal personal experience and my academic and professional knowledge, the built environment, codified through land use zoning and transportation engineering have a symbiotic relationship.
 Thus, low density single family homes built on a quarter acre (typical land uses in modern suburbs) cannot adequately support public transportation and are almost exclusively served by private automobile.
 I seek to examine this relationship, this nexus, between transportation and land use, along with other transportation and urban planning related items in this blog.

-For any professional inquiries, please contact me.
+For any professional inquiries, please contact me below.